joescii/rapture-json/README.md

 The more general method is to use the `Json.format` method, with an appropriate implicit `Formatter` in scope.
 Two formatters are provided as standard:

- - `formatters.humanReadable`, which formats the JSON with newlines and indentation, attempting to make it as readable as possible,
+ - `formatters.humanReadable._`, which formats the JSON with newlines and indentation, attempting to make it as readable as possible,
- - `formatters.compact`, which includes no unnecessary whitespace
+ - `formatters.compact._`, which includes no unnecessary whitespace

 Both formatters return `String`s, though it is possible for other backends to provide their own formatters for outputting to other types.